 Slot Machine Jackpot Calculator

 We have all seen the flashing lights and the massive “Grand Jackpot” tickers.
-But have you ever stopped to calculate the actual math behind that life-changing spin?
+But have you ever stopped to model the probability behind that life-changing spin?

 How to Use the Calculator

-This tool uses the Bernoulli trial formula to simulate your session against the machine’s math.
-Here is how to configure it:
+The calculator uses the Bernoulli trial formula to model your session against the machine’s math.
+Here is how to set it up:

 Example 1: The “Daily Drop” (High Probability)